Group Audio Conference Call Basics for Participants

 Whether you've been asked to give a presentation during the conference call or have a question during the Q&A

-portion, speak slowly and clearly.
+portion, advance conference call services allow your group members to speak slowly and clearly.

 If it's an international group conference call, this becomes especially important as second language listeners